 A practical application of design fundamentals for single and multipage publications.
 Students use industry standard page assembly software while creating well-designed layouts for publications of all kinds.
 In addition to the functions of the software, topics include typography, graphics, color, aesthetic page flow, and transition design.
-PRE-REQUISITE(S): ARTT 116/GDES 116 or consent of department.
+PREREQUISITE(S): ARTT 116/GDES 116 or consent of department.
 Two hours lecture, four hours laboratory each week.
 Formerly GD 212.
-4 semester hours

-GDES 214 Photoshop for Graphics and Photography (R only) (Also offered as PHOT 214.
+GDES 214 Photoshop for Graphics and Photography (R only)

+(Also offered as PHOT 214.
 Credit cannot be received for both GDES 214 and PHOT 214.)